 Chalk, dust and photography are central elements in my process.
 Chalk and dust are natural indicies of passing time.
 Photography, projection, video and darkroom spaces are apt mediums to capture, hold and project the work.
 Increasingly I’m using sustainable darkroom processes in my work.

-My most recent project, Proof of Ghosts, stems from a personal experience of grief.
-It records, and separates the traumatic slices of time experienced after a death, picking apart the internal, private time of grief and the external, public time of mourning.
-It seeks to clarify and clear these channels of bereavement because they are the same channels through which we experience acceptance, empathy and joy.
+My most recent works, Proof of Ghosts and Unfixed Constellations stem from a personal experience of grief.
+They record and separate the traumatic slices of time experienced after a death, picking apart the internal, private time of grief and the external, public time of mourning.
+Seeking to clarify and clear these channels of bereavement because they are the same channels through which we experience empowerment, empathy and joy.

 For details of shadow workshops and commercial portfolio click here.